crytic/slither-action/README.md

 ## Advanced compilation

-If the project require advanced compilation setting, set `ignore-compile` to true and follow the compilation steps before running slither.
+If the project requires advanced compilation setting, set `ignore-compile` to true and follow the compilation steps before running slither.
 See the [examples](#examples) section.

 ## Triaging results